jaykobak/decentralized-prediction-market/README.md

 ---

 ## Team
-ForesightX is built by a team of experts in **blockchain, finance, sports analytics, AI, and political science** with the shared goal of democratizing access to high-quality predictive insights.
+Foresight is built by a team of experts in **blockchain, finance, sports analytics, AI, and political science** with the shared goal of democratizing access to high-quality predictive insights.

 ---